nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

    * When different:
       * Remove all known transaction references from the list.
       * Bob calculates a new XOR value combining its own XOR value and the remaining new/unknown transactions hashes.
-      * If this new XOR value matches that of Alice, or if Alice's LC is lower, Bob requests the list of unknown transactions.
+      * If this new XOR value matches that of Alice, Bob requests the list of unknown transactions.
+      * If this new XOR value does not match that of Alice, Bob has two options to try and resolve their differences:
+        * If Alice's LC is lower and the list of new transactions is *not* empty, Bob still requests the list of unknown transactions.
-      * If this new XOR value differs and if Alice's LC is equal or higher than Bob's highest LC value, Bob sends a `State` message as defined in Chapter 6.
+        * In any other case Bob sends a `State` message as defined in Chapter 6.

 3. Alice responds with the requested transactions (§5.2.3).